 Notice that a lot of high quality Fujifilm tele lenses doesn’t need correction, mostly wider lenses and zooms.

 Fix hot pixels: Have you ever shoot a long exposure shot and noticed single white pixels on your photo?
 It happens for older camera when the sensor gets hot (long exposure).
+Cover the sensor by putting on your camera end cap.
 Go to the Menu -> Image Quality Settings -> Pixel Mapping.
 Run it and the camera will find those pixels and map them to other nearby pixels.

 Peak Design anchors on Fujifilm cameras without the flimsy metal straps: If you use the Peak Design Anchor system for shoulder straps this is a useful tip.
 Inside the holdes where you put the metal straps on the camera, you can force out some small metal pieces that will give you more room to to fit the Peak Design anchor.
 Check out this Youtube video for more info.